hynek/svcs/README.md

 `aping()` works with sync resources too, so you can use it universally in async code.
 You can look at the `is_async` property to check whether you *need* to use `aget()`, though.

-Importantly: It is possible to overwrite registered service factories later -- e.g., for testing -- **without monkey-patching**.
-You have to remove possibly cached instances from the container if you're using nested dependencies (`Container.forget_service_type()`).
-The Flask integration takes care of this for you.

-How to achieve this in other frameworks elegantly is TBD.

 ### Summary